 preparation for college, trade school, the military, and the work force.

 Specific levels of each course address a student's academic and educational goals.
 Honors and Advanced level courses are designed to prepare students for the academic rigors of college.
-Standard and Basic level courses are designed to provide similar preparation in addition to an emphasis on the transition into the working world.
+Standard and Essential level courses are designed to provide similar preparation in addition to an emphasis on the transition into the working world.

-Southern Regional's Social Studies Department also offers
+Southern Regional's Social Studies Department also offers elective courses entitled Critical Issues, US Law and Society and Economics.

 New Jersey Student Learning Standards - http://www.state.nj.us/education/cccs/